Uncovering the Blessings of the Caregiver Journey –A Day of Reflection

 The morning session will envelope the themes of caregiver grief, healing, and hope within each participant’s current circumstances while the afternoon session will concentrate on caregiver endurance and renewal.
 Resources will be offered in both sessions related to what is examined.
 A journal is a great companion for this program.

 This registration is for the full day program, 9:30am-4pm.
 There is also an option for the afternoon session alone, 12pm-4pm, which may be helpful for those who cannot get away for the whole day.
-Lunch is included in either in both options.
+Lunch is included in both options.
 Guided by Gordon Creamer.